cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-collation.md

 ## Compatibility

 There is a `CREATE COLLATION` statement in the SQL standard, but it is limited to copying an existing collation.
-The syntax to create a new collation is a Greenplum Database extension.
+The syntax to create a new collation is a Cloudberry Database extension.

 ## See Also